AniB007/Stock-News-Sentiment-Analysis/README.md

 # Stock-News-Sentiment-Analysis
-Using Deep Learning Techniques using LSTM
+Using Deep Learning Techniques  LSTM

 About Dataset

 Note This dataset is not shuffled The data has over 100000+ rows with sentences and sentiment of each sentence